-The Company's United States federal income tax return reflects net operating loss carryforwards ("NOLs") of \$2.5 billion, subject to audit by the Internal Revenue Service, of which \$1.2 billion are not subject to the limitations of Section 382 of the Internal Revenue Code ("Section 382").
-As a result, the Company will not pay United States federal income taxes (other than alternative minimum tax) until it has recorded approximately an additional \$1.2 billion of taxable income following December 31, 1995.
+As a result of net operating loss carryforwards ("NOLs"), the Company will not pay United States federal income taxes (other than alternative minimum ${\sf max}$ tax) until it has recorded approximately an additional \$1.2 billion of taxable income following December 31, 1995.
 For financial reporting purposes, however, Continental will be required to begin accruing tax expense on its income statement once it has realized an additional \$122 million of taxable income following March 31, 1996.
-Section 382 imposes limitations on a corporation's ability to utilize NOLs if it experiences an "ownership change."
+Section 382 of the Internal Revenue Code imposes limitations on a corporation's ability to utilize NOLs if it experiences an "ownership change."
 In general terms, an ownership change may result from transactions increasing the ownership of certain stockholders in the stock of a corporation by more than 50 percentage points over a three-year period.
 The sale of the Company's common stock resulting from this offering will give rise to an increase in percentage ownership by certain stockholders for this purpose.
-Based upon the advice of counsel, the Company believes that such percentage increase will not give rise to an ownership change under Section .
-382 as a result of the Offering.
+Based upon the advice of counsel, the Company believes that such percentage increase will not give rise to an ownership change under Section 382 as a result of the Offering.
 However, no assurance can be given that future transactions, whether within or outside the control of the Company, will not cause a change in ownership, thereby substantially limiting the potential utilization of the NOLs in a given future year.
 In the event that an ownership change should occur, utilization of Continental's NOLs would be subject to an annual limitation under Section 382.
 This Section 382 limitation for any post-change year would be determined by multiplying the value of the Company's stock (including both common and preferred stock) at the time of the ownership change by the applicable long-term tax exempt rate (which is 5.31% for April 1996).
 Unused annual limitation may be carried over to later years, and the limitation may under certain circumstances be increased by the builtin gains in assets held by the Company at the time of the change that are recognized in the five-year period after the change.
 Under current conditions, if an ownership change were to occur, Continental's NOL utilization would be limited to a minimum of approximately \$90 million.